AIMU-OFFICIALS/AIMU-OFFICIALS/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on REACT JS
+- 🔭 We are a coding team
-- 🌱 I’m currently learning MERN
+- 🌱 We are focusing to make this world a better place